citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q2/index.md

 ### Fix HLE applet pre-start lifecycle ([#6362](https://github.com/citra-emu/citra/pull/6362)) by [Steveice10](https://github.com/Steveice10)

-After the afformentioned APT improvements had been merged we started receiving reports of certain games like Bravely Second: End Layer [crashing](https://github.com/citra-emu/citra/issues/6361).
+After the aformentioned APT improvements had been merged, we started receiving reports of certain games, such as Bravely Second: End Layer, [crashing](https://github.com/citra-emu/citra/issues/6361).
 This game, as well as others, crashed when the Mii selection dialog was activated.
 In the absence of system files, Citra will use an open source replacement for Miis.
-After setting up the HOME menu though, there's no need to use the replacement and the native 3DS selection will be shown.
+But, after setting up the HOME menu, there's no need to use the replacement and the native 3DS selection will be shown instead.
 Any Miis you create through Mii Maker will be available in the games you play!
 However, none of that would be relevant, if the native selection always crashed, right?
 So, Steveice10 investigated the issue and discovered that the now more accurate applet handling had exposed further inaccuracies.
 More specifically, problems arose when CancelLibraryApplet was called on an applet that hadn't started yet, as it would fail to receive the cancellation message and de-register itself.

 "What's the fix?" you might ask.
 Firstly, Steveice ensured that the applet update event starts immediately on creation.
 Then he implemented a distinction between running and active applets to determine what the update event should do each cycle.
 This fixed the crashing issues, not only in Bravely Second, but in Super Mario 3D Land as well.
 Enjoy selecting your Miis!